 Processing and the Classic Cup

-Although variations in the details of washed processing impact the final cup, sometimes drastically, they are seldom documented.
+Though variations in the details of washed processing impact the final cup, sometimes drastically, they are seldom documented.
 The final cup (as is always the case in specialty coffee) is where the proof lies.
-Buyers — exporters, roasters, then consumers — make decisions eventually based on what they taste.
+Buyers — exporters, roasters, then consumers — make decisions ultimately based on what they taste.
 Their decisions may also be conditioned by other important considerations like loyalty to growers, certifications, environmental practices, socioeconomic practices, etc.

 All of that is why we write reviews in addition to assigning numerical ratings.
-We tell you a bit about those who produced the coffee, nevertheless drastically more about how the coffee aromas to us in the cup.
-The numerical rating is just a starting point.
+We tell you a little about those who produced the coffee, nevertheless drastically more about how the coffee aromas to us in the cup.
+The numerical rating is just a beginning point.
 The 10 coffees we review here all offer pleasing versions of the classic Central America cup, but the nuances of the pleasures differ and can’t be reduced to a humble number.

 Tree Variety and the Classic Cup